SuperJMN/DotNet-Ssh-Deployer/README.md

 ```
 dotnet-ssh configure MyRaspberryPi --auth-type PrivateKeyFile --auth username:pathToPrivateKeyFile
 ```
 This authentication method uses a private SSH key file.
-You can generate one with [PuTTY](https://stackoverflow.com/a/2224204/1025407) or inside your GNU Linux using the [ssh-keygen](https://www.ssh.com/ssh/keygen) tool.
+You can generate one with [PuTTY](https://stackoverflow.com/a/2224204/1025407) or inside your GNU Linux distro using the [ssh-keygen](https://www.ssh.com/ssh/keygen) tool.

 * ### Classic (unsafe)
 ```
 dotnet-ssh configure MyRaspberryPi --auth-type Classic --auth username:password
 ```
 #### WARNING:
-The method of authentication writes your login information in launchsettings.json, that is inside your project folder.
+The **classic method** of authentication writes your login information in `launchsettings.json`, that is inside your project folder.
 Please, use it with caution.
 If you share the solution or push it to an online repository, your credentials will be publicly visible.

 ## 2. Deploy your application